nathan-www/micro-php/README.md

 # teeny-php
 A tiny, one-file PHP microframework.
 Teeny is a tiny framework made for simplicity and ease of use.
-It takes some basic principals from Slim and Laravel, but takes out the difficult installation and steep learning curve.
-It's simple enough that you don't need to spend days learning, but still offers features to significantly improve your PHP development.
+It takes some basic principals from Slim and Laravel, but takes out the difficult installation and steep learning curve.<br>
+**Core features**
+* Routing
+* Validation
+* Template engine
+* Error handling

 ## Installation